coredns/coredns.io/content/plugins/rewrite.md

 ## CNAME Field Rewrites

 There might be a scenario where you want the `CNAME` target of the response to be rewritten.
 You can do this by using the `CNAME` field rewrite.
-This will generate new answer records according to the new `CNAME` target.
+Answer records preceding the `CNAME` target are kept unchanged, the `CNAME` target is rewritten, and the subsequent records are replaced with the lookup result of the rewritten `CNAME` target.

-The syntax for the CNAME rewrite rule is as follows.
+The syntax for the `CNAME` rewrite rule is as follows.
 The meaning of `exact|prefix|suffix|substring|regex` is the same as with the name rewrite rules.
 An omitted type is defaulted to `exact`.